yikun-li/TitanVul-BenchVul/others/top25cwe.md

 analysis of the Top 25 CWE list, illustrated in the provided hierarchy figure.
 Based on this analysis, we:

 1. **Removed ambiguous second-level CWEs** that lack sufficient detail and conflict with more precise, third-level CWEs.
-   This led us to remove CWE-119 (Improper Restriction of Operations within the Bounds of a Memory Buffer) and CWE-287 ( Improper Authentication).
+   This led us to remove CWE-119 (Improper Restriction of Operations within the Bounds of a Memory Buffer) and CWE-287 (Improper Authentication).

 2. **Resolved label confusion** between CWE-78 (OS Command Injection) and CWE-77 (Command Injection).
 Through manual inspection, we observed frequent confusion and interchangeable usage of these labels across datasets.
 Consequently, we removed CWE-78 to eliminate ambiguity and maintain clarity.

-3. **Removed overly broad CWEs**, such as CWE-20 (Improper Input Validation), because our detailed inspection revealed that vulnerabilities labeled under CWE-20 often depended explicitly on more detailed CWEs like CWE-79 (Cross-site Scripting), CWE-89 (SQL Injection), and CWE-94 (Code Injection).
+3. **Removed overly broad CWEs**, i.e., CWE-20 (Improper Input Validation), because our inspection revealed that vulnerabilities labeled under CWE-20 often depended explicitly on more detailed CWEs like CWE-79 (Cross-site Scripting), CWE-89 (SQL Injection), and CWE-94 (Code Injection).
 As CWE-20 serves more as a general category of weaknesses rather than a specific vulnerability type, it was removed for precision.